12 Best Tofino Campsites For Your Tofino Camping Trip

 Each dome is furnished with a queen bed, kitchenette, dining table, fireplace, and ensuite bathroom.
 Domes are accessorized with cozy blankets and pillows and have wifi.
 They also have a deck, perfect for sitting outside and enjoying the view with a glass of wine!
 You may even see whales in Clayoquot Sound and can participate in storm-watching during the winter.

 Another great thing about WildPod is that it feels as though you're in a secluded area.
-However, you're just a short drive from downtown Tofino.
+However, you're just a short drive from Downtown Tofino.
 This allows you a peaceful place to stay with easy access to restaurants, bars, shops, and other attractions.

-Stay near WILDPOD Glamping
+🏨 Stay nearby WILDPOD Glamping

 Lone Cone Campground

 Lone Cone Campground is an isolated campsite on Meares Island.
-There's no vehicle access, so visitors must take the water taxi to get to the campground.
+There's no vehicle access, so visitors must take a water taxi to get to the campground.
 Campers get a free round trip with a booking (for arrival and departure), but you must pay to use the water taxi for any other trips to and from the island.

 Lone Cone features 25 camping sites.
-Seventeen of these are bring-your-own sites while eight are set up with a tent, sleeping bags, and an air mattress.
+Seventeen of these are bring-your-own sites, while eight are set up with a tent, sleeping bags, and an air mattress.
 As there's no road access, this campsite isn't RV friendly.
 Lone Cone also has a hostel with private rooms and dorm rooms.

 The campsite is close to white sandy beaches and many hiking trails.
 The Lone Cone Trail is a popular one and will take you to the summit of Lone Cone Mountain.
 This area is also a supposed Sasquatch habitat!

-Accommodations close to the Lone Cone Campground Office
+🏨 Places to stay close to the Lone Cone Campground Office

-In Summary
+In Conclusion

 Tofino is a wonderful place to visit for tourists and locals looking for a great staycation spot.
 With the area's temperate climate and stunning natural scenery, camping is highly recommended.